BrainrotFR/SC1015-MiniProject/README.md

-# SC1015
+# Welcome to our SC1015 repository
 SC1015 mini project
-Torturing my smol brain
+#About
+This project uses the laptop price dataset to predict laptop prices.